Playing The Blues, And More, At Jam Camp

 My camp sessions run 75 minutes, give or take.
 You need an electric guitar or bass, a small amp, and whatever pedals you like to use.
 Players who want to take solos get plenty of chances to do that.
 There’s plenty of time for questions and trying things out.
 We learn how to get our gear sounding better.
 Most important, we have a lot of fun!

 I charge $37 a head for each session currently.
 Prep is time-consuming, and camp is more of a group lesson than an open jam, so I put a lot into getting everyone ready for and running each camp session.
 Details about upcoming sessions are emailed each month.
-Get in touch with me at email@example.com to get on the email list to find out what’s up next.
+Get in touch with me at firstname.lastname@example.org to get on the email list to find out what’s up next.
 Sessions tend to sell out very quickly, so stay in touch.
-And go find some people to play music with!
+And please go find some people to play music with!